AI Use Cases/Private Equity

 1

 Step 1: Revenue Institute connects live data feeds from Carta (carry schedules, vesting), Allvue or proprietary dashboards (portfolio EBITDA, exit readiness scores), Salesforce (deal activity, pipeline engagement), and Workday (compensation, tenure, role changes).
-All ingestion is encrypted and compliant with AIFMD and Investment Advisers Act audit trails.
+All ingestion is encrypted and audit-logged so your compliance team can satisfy its AIFMD and Investment Advisers Act documentation requirements.

 2